Perianal Fistula

 • fistulotomy (suitable for superficial disease) involves laying the tract open by cutting through skin and subcutaneous tissue, allowing it to heal by secondary intention

-• The placement of a seton (suitable for high tract disease) though the fistula attempts to bring together and close the tract, passing out at opening of the perianal skin adjacent to the external opening (Fig. 3)
+• The placement of a seton (suitable for higher tract disease) through the fistula attempts to keep the tract open, thus draining any existing abscess as well as prevent recurrent formation of abscesses (Fig. 3)

 Cochrane Review concluded that there is no difference in recurrence rates between the various techniques used in the surgical treatment for anal fistulae, but the choice of intervention is mainly determined by the course of the tract*.
 It is quite common for patients with complex anal fistulas to require several repeat procedures over subsequent months.